agardnerIT/thekindkeptn/full-tour-4-prod-evaluations.md

                 timeframe: "2m"
 ```

-> An additional `je-test` step is added so locust generates some load on teh application.
-In a real production, this task would probably be unneccessary as production traffic would already be present
+> An additional `je-test` step is added so locust generates some load on the application.
+In a real production environment, this task would probably be unneccessary as production traffic would already be present.

 ----